Tongue-tie (ankyloglossia) is where the strip of skin connecting the baby's tongue to the bottom of their mouth is shorter than usual.

 - difficulty sticking their tongue out

-- their tongue looks notched or heart-shaped when they stick it out
+- their tongue looks heart-shaped when they stick it out

-Treatment is not necessary if your baby has tongue-tie but can feed without any problems.
+Treatment is not always needed, if your baby has tongue-tie but can feed without any problems.
 If their feeding is affected, treatment involves a simple procedure called tongue-tie division.

-Tongue-tie division involves cutting the short, tight piece of skin connecting the underside of the tongue to the floor of the mouth (the lingual frenulum).
+Tongue-tie division involves cutting the short, tight piece of skin connecting the underside of the tongue to the bottom of the mouth.

-It's a quick, simple and almost painless procedure that usually resolves feeding problems straight away.
+It's a quick, simple and almost painless procedure that usually improves feeding straight away.

-Tongue-tie division is carried out by a specially trained doctors, nurses or midwives.
+Tongue-tie division is done by doctors, nurses or midwives.

-In very young babies (those who are only a few months old), the procedure is carried out without anaesthetic (painkilling medication), or with a local anaesthetic that numbs the tongue.
+In very young babies (those who are only a few months old), it is usually done without anaesthetic (painkilling medicine), or with a local anaesthetic that numbs the tongue.

 The procedure does not seem to hurt babies.
-This is because there are very few nerve endings in the area around the floor of the mouth.
-Some babies sleep through the procedure, while others cry for a few seconds.
+This is because there are very few nerve endings in the area around the bottom of the mouth.
+Some babies sleep through the procedure, while others may cry a bit.

 A general anaesthetic is usually needed for older babies with teeth, which means they'll be unconscious throughout the procedure.

-The baby's head is held securely while sharp, sterile scissors are used to snip the tongue-tie.
-Some practitioners use a laser instead of scissors.
+The baby's head is held securely while sharp, sterile scissors with blunt ends are used to cut the skin.

 It only takes a few seconds, and you can start feeding your baby immediately afterwards.